Culturally-Adapted Family Intervention Study (CaFI)

 Professor Gillian Doody: Dean of Medical Education at the University of Nottingham.
 Gillian will contribute expertise in psychosis and medical education.
 Her experience as member of the Aetiology and Epidemiology of Schizophrenia and Other Psychoses (AESOP) team will be invaluable.
 She will be site lead for Nottingham.

-Professor Shanaya Rathod: Visiting Professor, University of Portsmouth.
+Professor Shanaya Rathod (Principal Investigator): Visiting Professor, University of Portsmouth.
 Shanaya’s role is to provide expertise in cultural adaptation and to be the site lead for Southern Health Care (Southampton).

 Bristol (reserve site)

 Dr Jonathan Evans: Consultant Senior Lecturer, Centre for Academic Mental Health, School of Population Health Sciences, Bristol Medical School, at the University of Bristol.
 As site lead in Bristol, Dr Evans will provide expertise in psychosis and liaison with clinical services.

 Reverend Paul Grey: Independent Service User Consultant and ‘expert by experience’.
 Rev Grey will provide invaluable insight from the service user perspective.